We are Building a Network of

 The Cookbook Project inspires youth to be the catalyst for healthier communities through food and cooking education.
 We train Food Literacy Educators to work in their own communities.

-We don’t cry over split milk.
+We don’t cry over spilt milk.
 We value resourcefulness in every situation, and resiliency in the face of challenges.

 We expand our palates.
 We encourage an adventurous spirit and open-mindedness to new ideas.

 We play with our food.
 We embrace curiosity, fun, creativity, and innovation in their daily lives.